Trevin-Small/Trevin-Small/README.md

 - 🔥 Checkout my latest project! https://www.werms-nfts.com/

 - 👀 I’m interested in almost everything STEM.
-     I have a background in VEX robotics (Team 9922Z & 7870E) and have built various kinds of robots, including combat ones.
+     I have a background in VEX robotics and have built various kinds of robots, including combat ones (Not really robots, but really fun.)
-     I love working with software, but I have experience with hardware too, especially MCU's like Arduino and SBC's like RPI.
+     I love working with both software and hardware together with MCU's.
 I also enjoy 3D printing and cooking.
      My latest interest is in Cryptocurrencies and NFT's.

 - 🌱 I will be a Freshman at Purdue University in West Lafayette in the fall of 2021!